vincentwun/A-Eye-Web-Chat-Assistant/README.md

 | Real-Time Performance | Instant image analysis and description |
 | Dual AI Models | Leveraging both Gemini Nano and Moondream2 |
 | Cross-Platform | Supports Windows, macOS, and Linux |

+## How to Use

+### Keyboard Shortcuts
+- **Alt + Shift + 1**: Activate voice control for browser and extension operations.
+- **Alt + Shift + 2**: Activate voice input to interact with the extension's AI.

+These shortcuts allow you to seamlessly navigate and interact with web content using voice commands.

 ## Technical Architecture